react-declarative/react-declarative-docs/docs/api/types/column-type.md

----
-title: "ColumnType enum: Text, Action, Compute, and Component"
+# ColumnType enum: Text, Action, Compute, and Component
-description: "API reference for the ColumnType enum in react-declarative — all five column types, what each renders in a List grid, and IColumn definition examples."
----

 `ColumnType` controls how each column in a `<List />` component renders its cell content.
 You set it on the `type` property of an `IColumn` definition object.
 Each type has a distinct rendering strategy — from plain text to interactive action menus to fully custom React components.